General information for estates and testamentary trusts

-- If the deceased had contributed sufficiently to the Canada Pension Plan (or to the Quebec Pension Plan, depending on the province of residence), the estate can claim a lump sum of up to $2,500.
-If unclaimed after 60 days, the money may be paid to the person or charitable organization that paid for the funeral costs, or the surviving spouse or next of kin
+If the deceased had contributed sufficiently to the Canada Pension Plan (or to the Quebec Pension Plan, depending on the province of residence), the estate can claim a (taxable) lump sum of up to $2,500.
+If unclaimed after 60 days, the money may be paid to the person or charitable organization that paid for the funeral costs, or the surviving spouse or next of kin.

 Private Pension Plans

-- The balance in locked-in retirement accounts (LIRAs) and life income funds (LIFs) becomes unlocked at death and paid to the surviving spouse, or to the estate if the spouse declines it.
-Note that this amount is taxable, unless it is transferred to another pension plan
+The balance in locked-in retirement accounts (a LIRA) and life income funds (a LIF) becomes unlocked at death and paid to the surviving spouse, or to the estate if the spouse declines it.
+Note that this amount is taxable, unless it is transferred to another pension plan.

 Public Pension Plans

 The Canada Pension Plan (CPP) and the Quebec Pension Plan (QPP) provide benefits to the surviving spouse along similar lines.
-Broadly speaking, whether the annuity is paid by the CPP or the QPP will depend on if the deceased was living in Quebec or elsewhere in Canada at the time of death (or on the last province of residence if the deceased was living abroad).
+Broadly speaking, whether the annuity is paid by the QPP or the CPP will depend on if the deceased was living in Quebec or elsewhere in Canada respectively at the time of death (or in the last province of residence if the deceased was living abroad).

 Old Age Security